sdthompson1/babylon/README.md

 program is functionally correct, i.e. that the rules of chess are correctly implemented -- but perhaps that could be a future project!*

+The chess program at least confirms that we can write small-ish applications in the language (provided one is willing to persevere a bit), but to be honest I wouldn't want to try anything much more ambitious than this, at least not until the language matures a bit more.
+But what we have now is a good start :)

 # Building/Installing